alerozene/audioFilter/README.md

 4. Another point were I got stuck is, after changing the name of the proted customPlot widget, was: Plotter has no member...
 This is because after re-naming the widget, the little red button on the picture needs to be clicked
 ![err2](/images/error_2.jpg)

+### Qcustomplot
+To learn how to use this library, just follow the [setting up](https://www.qcustomplot.com/index.php/tutorials/settingup) tutorial.
+For creating a plot: [this](https://www.qcustomplot.com/index.php/tutorials/basicplotting)

+`rawdata.h and .cpp`
+This class sets the data to be filtered and plotted.
+The objects need to be of type QVector [line 5102 of qcustomplot.h]